supermemo/SuperMemoScripts/SuperMemo-Git-sync/README.md

 - Launch PowerShell normally
 - Type the string that you've used in the `Target` field (as described in the [setup](#Setup) section - e.g. `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -command "& 'D:\path\to\Start & sync SM.ps1' C:\path\to\sm18.exe"`) and hit Enter
 ![Examples of debugging commands in PowerShell](https://raw.githubusercontent.com/artjomsR/SuperMemoScripts/master/SuperMemo-Git-sync/images/running_powershell.png)

+## Fixing common git issues
+These appear in the order of frequency & severity.
+Doing these will mean some loss of data (even if it may be data that you don't care about), so if you're not sure what you're doing, I recommend doing a full copy of your collection's folder.

+### Dirty files on pull - can't merge
+**TBA soon™**
+### Accidental commit on pull - can't merge
+**TBA soon™**
+### Accidental commit + push - can't merge
+**TBA soon™**

 # Additional pro features
 The script will work out of the box as-is - no need to tweak it beyond the basic configuration.
 If you're not too comfortable with git, I recommend leaving these as is.